 The Schengen Agreements state that any person is allowed to cross the borders withing the is without being subjected to regular border checks, but police check at the internal border may take place since these checks are not equivalent to border checks.
 This is valid in situations when checks are based on police experience and information and do not have an objective as border control.
 Under certain circumstance, the police are allowed to ask you to certain questions which are regarding your stay and ask you to provide your ID.
 In certain circumstances, for instance, when there is a serious threat to public policy, any Schengen country can temporarily reintroduce border control.

 The high potential of iGaming market has been discovered by Eastern European countries not so long time ago, and they are currently taking steps towards becoming part of the online gaming industry.
+The introduction of such gaming legislation is necessary due to the fact that there are many new casinos entering the online market.
 Even though there are certain jurisdictions which block operators from offering any online games on their markets like the Russian Federation, other countries like Bulgaria, Belarus, and Romania adopted gaming laws and legalized online gambling.
 There are also countries where online gambling is partially legalized, or in other words, regulatory framework regarding this industry is not created yet.
 For instance, Poland and Czech Republic residents have options to play online games at various unlicensed sites, but there is no any licensed site.

 There is an indication that online gambling market is blooming and growing worldwide and Eastern European countries are not excluded.
 New legislative measures and various technological advances took place recently in the entire Europe, and countries such as Belarus, Bulgaria, Estonia, and Romani are following that trend.